 Are you thinking about starting an ecommerce business?
-The good news is that worldwide ecommerce sales are expected to grow to $4 trillion by 2020.
-In 2016, in the US alone, ecommerce retailers made $322.17 billion in sales revenue.
+The good news is that worldwide online sales are expected to grow to $4 trillion by 2020.
+In 2018, in the US alone, ecommerce retailers made $504.58 billion in sales revenue.
 There are many more benefits of ecommerce.
-In this article, you’ll learn ecommerce advantages and disadvantages so that you can decide for yourself if this is the right business type for you.
+In this article, you’ll discover the advantages and disadvantages of online stores so that you can decide for yourself if this is the right business type for you.
 These advantages of online business will help you stay excited and motivated throughout your entrepreneurial journey.

 - Ecommerce Advantage #1: Low Financial Cost